 -Scope Requirements Self-Assessment (Optional)

--Responsible User (Assignee)
+-Responsible User/User Responsible (Assignee)

 -Documents (File Upload)

---Scope Admin (Regular User Promoted To Admin)
+--Scope Admin (Standard User Promoted To Admin)

 Compliance Templates are the highest level object within KCM.
 A Template is a repository or collection of Requirements that are related to one another.
 A Template can either be a ‘Managed Template’ which is created by and kept current by KnowBe4, or a ‘Custom Template’ which is created by the KCM customer to suit their needs.

 These are common groups of Requirements that are created and managed by KnowBe4.

 As of August 2017, the available Templates are:

 - FFIEC Cybersecurity Assessment Tool

 - CIS Critical Security Controls